How to Make Zucchini Noodles with or without a Spiralizer

 A vegetable peeler is compact and used routinely in a busy kitchen, so you likely have one in your kitchen drawer already.
 This method is more time-consuming, so it's ideal if you're only cooking for one or two people.

 A straight vegetable peeler will produce broad, flat noodles.
 A julienne peeler has serrated blades, and it will make long threads of zucchini.
-Pick the one that works best for your final dish.
+Pick the one that works best for your final dish (check out our picks for the best vegetable peelers).

 1. Rinse and dry small or medium zucchini, and trim the ends.